Inner knee pain most often comes from the MCL, medial meniscus, pes anserine bursa, or the cartilage changes of osteoarthritis

 Pes Anserine Bursitis

 Pes anserine bursitis produces pain slightly below and behind the medial joint line, not directly on it, which helps separate it from MCL or meniscus problems.
-Pain is often worse at night, climbing stairs, or rising from prolonged sitting.
+Pain is often worse at night, when climbing stairs, or when rising from prolonged sitting.

 It is most common in people with osteoarthritis, women over 50, and runners or cyclists.
 Tight hamstrings are a frequent contributing factor because they increase tension on the tendons near the bursa.